Neotys-Labs/helm-neoload-web/doc/upgrade-1.x.x-to-2.x.x.md

 ```bash
 helm upgrade my-release neotys/nlweb -n my-namespace -f ./values-custom.yaml
 ```

-> **Hint** : If you want your Deployment to use the same amount of resources as before, you should upgrade with the minimum number of replicas, by adding the following parameters to your helm upgrade command `--set replicaCount.frontend=1,replicaCount.backend=1`

 > **Hint** : If something goes wrong when upgrading, you can use the `helm rollback my-release -n my-namespace` command to rollback